Free Guide

 Other Ways To Plant for Bees

 • Plant flowers in containers.
 You can have a container garden in your front yard, hanging outside your window or on the roof.
-Read more about container gardening at Claire's blog post.

 • Plant flowers in the strip of grass between the sidewalk and the street.